 There are two height-adjustable workstations suitable for wheelchair users and a wheelchair-accessible toilet on Floor F in the Library.

 The library also has two scan and read machines.
 These are the Sara reading machine and a Scan and Read Anywhere machine.
 These mean that you can put a book on the scanner and it will read it to you straight away.
 You will need headphones for this.
 The portable scanner is kept at the issue desk and can be borrowed with a library card.
 The large scanner is likely to be kept on the lower level – please ask library staff for more info.

 I don't have my own laptop or any assistive software.
 Is there any equipment I can borrow?

 SOAS has a small stock of laptop computers (loaded with a range of assistive software), digital recorders and other equipment for loan to students who are either not eligible for the DSA or who have not yet received any equipment.
 Please contact the Disability Advisors if you would like to borrow any of this equipment.

 What do I do if I need to evacuate quickly from a SOAS building?

 Your disability adviser will create a personal emergency evacuation plan with you.
 Please contact the disability office as soon as possible to arrange this.
 More information is at Policy for Emergency Egress for Disabled People (pdf; 73kb) .

 Can I change my timetable to ensure access to classrooms?

-Most of the classrooms at SOAS are accessible but if you are a wheelchair user, or have a long term condition or visual impairment that would make travelling between the Vernon Square and Russell Square campuses difficult, we can usually arrange for all your classes to take place in Russell Square.
-If that is not possible for any reason, we can organise a taxi for you.
+Most of the classrooms at SOAS are accessible but if you are a wheelchair user, or have a long term condition or visual impairment that would make accessing a certain room difficult, please contact us; we can usually arrange for all your classes to take place in accessible rooms.

 Are there any adjustments made for exams?